By Neal Taparia - 09/10/2021

 When used in a healthy way, a smartphone is a gift, a truly remarkable, era-defining invention.
 With a smartphone, you can trade stocks from the toilet or play spider solitaire while parachuting from a plane.
 We don’t recommend either, but you could definitely do these things.

-The question is, to what extent are we aware of our relationships with our phones?
+While we know you love taking time to play games like FreeCell of Classic Solitaire on your phone, the question is, to what extent are we aware of our relationships with our phones?
 Do we have an accurate sense of our daily screen time, or do hours pile up a lot faster than we realize?
 As a gaming company, with many of our users playing our games on their phone, we were keen to understand this.

 To measure people’s awareness of their phone use, we recently surveyed 667 iPhone users, asked them to guess how much time they spend on their phones, then had them send documentation of their actual usage data, courtesy of their iOS Screen Time dashboards.